andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table illustrating hourly ride usage for casual and member users on Sunday reveals distinct usage patterns, indicating significant differences in ride frequencies between the two user categories throughout the day.
-Casual users reach their highest ride count at **3 PM**, totaling **29,047 rides**, suggesting a preference for afternoon biking, potentially for leisure activities or enjoyment.
+Casual users reach their highest ride count at **3 PM (29,047 rides)**, suggesting a preference for afternoon biking, potentially for leisure activities or enjoyment.
-+ Similarly, member users also reach their peak ride count at **3 PM**, totaling **31,925 rides**, echoing the trend observed among casual users and suggesting a preference for midday rides, potentially for leisurely outings or recreational purposes.
-Correspondingly, their lowest ride count is at **4 AM**, totaling **1,505 rides**, aligning with the decrease in bike usage during late-night and early-morning hours.
++ Similarly, member users also reach their peak ride count at **3 PM (31,925 rides)**, echoing the trend observed among casual users and suggesting a preference for midday rides, potentially for leisurely outings or recreational purposes.
++ Correspondingly, their lowest ride count is at **4 AM (1,505 rides)**, aligning with the decrease in bike usage during late-night and early-morning hours.
 + Both casual and member users demonstrate a peak in bike usage during Sunday afternoons, suggesting a shared preference for this time, possibly as it marks the end of the week, regardless of user type.
 + The heightened demand for bike rides on Sunday afternoons may be fueled by the necessity to run errands or participate in various activities typical of the end of the week.
 + A decline in bike usage during the late-night and early morning hours on Sundays may also stem from individuals' diverse weekend routines, which frequently involve indoor activities or engagements that do not require outdoor transportation.
 Additionally, people may utilize alternative modes of transportation or choose to remain indoors, contributing to the decreased demand for biking during these hours.